 Mountain View Nitrate Plume Restoration Project [ MAP ]

 ONRT is funding the cleanup of groundwater contamination that has existed for over 50 years in the Mountain View area of Albuquerque.
 The $4.5M restoration project is designed to reduce nitrate concentrations in groundwater close to or below the State groundwater standard by using active and passive remediation technologies.
 The active phase will use a stepwise remediation process that employs a combination of pump-treat-discharge and enhanced bio-denitrification (EBD) technologies that are designed to reduce nitrate-contaminated groundwater within two hot spots to a concentration of approximately 40 mg/L. Upon completion of the active phase of remediation, natural attenuation will then be used to reduce the remaining nitrate contamination to the State groundwater standard (the passive phase).
-The ONRT contractor has initiated the design and implementation of various field tests that will result in the final design and construction of the EBD groundwater remediation system.
-A scale-down version of one of the remediation systems was completed at one of the two hot spots (the southernmost) and became operational in October 2014.
-This scale-down system was successful in remediating approximately 4.6 million gallons of nitrate-contaminated groundwater by April 2016 at which time the system was shut down and expanded in size to a full-operational system.
-The re-start of the expanded system occurred in October 2016 and by the end of December 2016, it had treated a total of 5.2 million gallons of contaminated groundwater.
-A second scale-down remediation system for the other contaminant hot spot (the northernmost) has been under construction since March 2016 and continues to this day.
-This system, located approximately 4,000 feet north of the other, is expected to be operational by the fall of 2017 and, based on its performance, may also be expanded to speed up the remediation efforts.
+The ONRT contractor designed and implemented various field tests that resulted in the final design and construction of a EBD groundwater remediation system for the southernmost hot spot.
+This treatment system became operational in October 2014, it was expanded in 2016, and as of the end of June 2017, the system was successful in remediating approximately 8.9 million gallons of nitrate-contaminated groundwater.
+Based on recent data obtained from the other contaminant hot spot (the northernmost), the feasibility of an EBD groundwater remediation system is currently being assessed.
+The northernmost hot spot is approximately 4,000 feet north of the southernmost hot spot.
 The New Mexico Environment Department (NMED) is providing some of the technical management and oversight of the project.

 |Photos show the enhanced bio-denitrification groundwater remediation system at one of the nitrate hot spots (top photo shows above-ground structures; bottom photos show equipment and controls inside the metal building).|